 The question must be asked: why isn’t the school’s athletic department—American university’s equivalent of Pentagon budgets, waste and bogus needs included—the first place to take a hit?
 The rationale that football brings in gobs of revenue doesn’t wash: college athletics’ finances are a self-fulfilling obscenity, siphoning priorities and money away from a university’s primary mission, which is not moving a football 100 yards downfield, but forming the best minds possible.
 That’s not happening at UF or in Florida higher education at a level that would no longer compel us parents to look for ways out of this state for our children.

 And this is how Florida intends to make its way into the 21st century.

 Tallahassee isn’t entirely at fault.
-Lawmakers are merely reflecting the dull roots and stony rubbish of their constituents.
+Lawmakers reflect the roots and rubbish of their constituents, who love low taxes and college football.
 It may be fine for the rest of us geezers.
 Our mortgages are spoken for.
 But to condemn our children to the same fate is a crime.
 And we’re guilty of it every time we vote our greed instead of our ideals.